Covid 19 coronavirus: Otahuhu Health Centre patient tests positive

 The patient was first seen by a general practitioner on August 6 and they were told to go to a local community testing centre.

-It is standard procedure for clinics to send patients to testing centres if they are not designated swabbing centres, the spokesperson said.
+It was standard procedure for clinics to send patients to testing centres if they were not designated swabbing centres, the spokesperson said.

 On August 10, the patient returned to the clinic where the GP established the test had not been done and advised them to do it again as a priority at a local testing centre.